michaeljwiebe/photosite-version-5/readme.md

-replace photos with square ones or rectangle, use img tags and srcset

 photo going to center position doesn't slide over easily because changing from position absolute to static

 add a backend to handle sendgrid emails